wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 ## Python classes for representing nerve morphology (Sample)
-The nerve cross section includes the outer nerve trace (if present; not required for monofascicular nerves) and, for each fascicle, either a single “inner” perineurium trace or both “inner” and “outer” perineurium traces.
+The nerve cross section includes the outer nerve trace (if present; not required for monofascicular nerves) and, for each fascicle, either a single "inner" perineurium trace or both "inner" and "outer" perineurium traces.
 We provide automated control to correct for tissue shrinkage during histological processes {cite:p}`Boyd1979` ([S8 Text](S8-JSON-file-parameter-guide)).
 Morphology metrics (e.g., nerve and fascicle(s) cross-sectional areas and centroids, major and minor